Pelé's coffin arrives at cemetery in city he made famous

 Newly inaugurated President Luiz Inácio Lula da Silva paid his respects at Vila Belmiro, the stadium where Pelé played for most of his career.

 Pelé was being buried in the city where he grew up, became famous, and helped make into a global capital of his sport.
-Mass was held at the Vila Belmiro stadium before the casket was driven through the streets of Santos.
+Mass was held at the Vila Belmiro stadium before the black casket was driven through the streets of Santos in a firetruck.

+It was taken into the cemetery as bands played the Santos team’s official song, and a Catholic hymn.
+Before the casket arrived, attendees sang samba songs that Pelé had liked.

 Geovana Sarmento, 17, waited in the three-hour line to view his body as it lay in repose.
 She came with her father, who was wearing a Brazil shirt with Pelé’s name.